YogeshGoyyalA-1/Asic_Design/README.md

 riscv64-unknown-elf-gcc -O1 -mabi=lp64-march=rv64i -o sum1ton.o  sum1ton.c
 ```
 **Step 2:** Now we have compiled our program using RISCV compiler and we need to run in order to get the output
 similar to the ./a.out we do using gcc compiler.
-To do that Use Spike Simulator and type the following command
+To do that use Spike Simulator and type the following command
 given below

 ```bash